Egco2811/twitter-account-location-in-username/README.md

+## Fork Changes

+Updated manifest json and various other files for Firefox compatibility

 # Twitter Account Location Flag Chrome Extension

 A Chrome extension that displays country flag emojis next to Twitter/X usernames based on the account's location information.